Trump opposes possible ban on sale of jet engines to China

 Trump’s tweets followed a report in The Wall Street Journal that his administration was weighing a ban on shipments to China of a jet engine produced jointly by GE and the French company Safran SA.

 China is using the engines to develop its own airliner, Comac C919, to compete with Boeing and Airbus.
-According to the news report in the Journal, U.S. officials worry that Beijing could reverse-engineer the engine and enter the jet engine market.
+According to the Journal, U.S. officials worry that Beijing could reverse-engineer the engine and enter the jet engine market.
 Another goal of the U.S. proposal reportedly is to slow development of the Comac airliner.

 “Uncertainty is death to trade,’’ Kevin Wolf, a former Commerce Department official who is now a partner at the Akin Gump law firm, said at a conference Tuesday on U.S. export controls, where the president's tweets caused a stir.